marcela-acosta/MCP-course/README.md

 * **Programming Language:** Python (Primary)
 * **APIs & External Services:** Integrating with third-party REST APIs
 * **Core AI Concepts:**
-  * The mechanics of LLM Tool Calling.
+  * The mechanics of LLM Tool Calling
-  * Standardization for LLM interoperability.
+  * Standardization for LLM interoperability
-  * The development and debugging lifecycle of an MCP.
+  * The development and debugging lifecycle of an MCP

 ## Conclusions & Key Takeaways